 The cottage has an open plan living area and two bedrooms, one with a double bed and the other with two singles.
 There is also a pull-out sofa which makes the property sleep up to 6 guests.
 You can also add extra beds for $20 upon request.

 As the Kenilworth Cottage is self-contained, unlike most motels in Barcaldine, you’re able to prepare your meals in the full kitchen and have plenty of space with the whole family.
 In addition, the cottage comes with a separate living room complete with a TV and also has a washing machine.

 The kids will enjoy the fully-fenced yard, including play equipment or the toys and books inside, while the parents relax on the gorgeous front verandah.
 Plus, the yard offers plenty of parking for those travelling with a camper or motorhome.

 Keep in mind that Kenilworth Cottage is connected to the main house by a verandah, but it still offers families plenty of privacy and is a great base while exploring Barcaldine.

 Barcaldine – Our Verdict

 For families travelling through Outback Queensland, Barcaldine is well worth a stop.
 Particularly for families who enjoy their politics.
-The Australian Workers Heritage Centre is brilliant for the kids to learn a little more about how workers of the past have shaped the society we live in today and of course, the Lara Wetlands are just brilliant, particularly for families that are to camp there for the night.
+The Australian Workers Heritage Centre is brilliant for the kids to learn a little more about how workers of the past have shaped the society we live in today and of course, while the Lara Wetlands are just brilliant, particularly for families that can camp the night.